 Mr Viktor Nedović stated that the revitalisation of the WGs is important for streamlining future activities and measuring achievements.
 He supported the proposal for the new PA7 WGs and stressed that it is in line with the new Action plan.
-Related to the WG on RIS3, in the previous period the focus was on the development of smart specialization strategies in the non-EU countries of the Danube region.
+Related to the WG on RIS3, in the previous period the focus was put on the development of smart specialization strategies in the non-EU countries of the Danube region.
 In all these countries the activities in this field have started.
 In Bosnia and Herzegovina, Moldova and Ukraine the activities are still running.
 In Serbia and Montenegro smart specialization strategies are finished and both countries are working on implementation of the action plans.
 It is important to connect future activities of this WG to the new EUSDR Action plan taking into account the strategic framework of the PA7 and the objective of the new Cohesion policy “a smarter Europe”, which is related to the suggestion of Ms Pitlova regarding the smart Danube region (DR) based on RIS3.
 This is closely related to: 1) the specific objectives of “smarter Europe” such as enhancing research and innovation capacities and the uptake of advanced technologies; developing skills for smart specialisation, industrial transition and entrepreneurship; 2) the Enlargement and EU Neighbourhood Policy Provisions to strengthen economic and social development through increased connectivity and regional development; 3) the sector-relevant background like - Research Framework Programme HORIZON, in particular: Widening Participation and Spreading Excellence (Teaming, Twinning, ERA Chairs), European Research Area (ERA) and its priorities, Smart Specialisation Strategy, European Institute of Innovation and Technology (EIT) Strategy 2021-2027, University Business Cooperation, EUREKA, COST, Digital Europe Programme (DEP).
 The activities of this WG are especially related to the actions 4, 5 and 6.
 He concluded that he proposes continuation of this WG, but with a slightly different mandate than in the previous period.
 The goal for the next period will be “smart Danube Region”: 1) to develop regional value chain and support the common priorities (common in different regions and countries), 2) to have a strong role of the JRC and 3) to go further by using S3 methodology to develop STI roadmaps for SDGs (where Serbia can serve as an example since it is a pilot country in the UN global programme in using S3 methodology in developing STI roadmaps for SDGs).
+This is sooo ambitious 😊

 Ms Martina Hartl (The Austrian Federal Ministry of Education, Science and Research) commented that the plan for the future of the S3 WG sounds really good and that it could be complemented with the three big political priorities of the EC – Green Deal, Digitization and Health.
 The question is how to relate these three topics to the S3 WG since these topics will be covered in national S3 strategies.
 Regarding the Austrian participation in the PA7 WGs, they would be very happy to continue chairing of the DFCN WG and for the other WGs they will see where to participate.
 She explained that they are interested for the WG on Higher education and mobility since she is Austrian Marie Curie delegate.
 Ms Hartl will try to include Austrian colleagues to the PA7 WGs.
 It would be good to open the WGs beyond the SG members and to see if we can nominate additional people.
 The Austrian team is willing to participate in the PA7 WGs to the highest extent possible.